Who is it for?

 Our dedicated Student Exchange Team are available to offer advice to students who wish to explore their study abroad options.
 They will also support students throughout the application process and during their study abroad year or term.
 To contact them, email: firstname.lastname@example.org.

-A key part of a Cass degree is the opportunity to gain professional work experience.
-BSc Finance students are eligible to undertake an optional one-year paid work placement during the third year of a four-year sandwich degree programme.
+A key part of a Bayes degree is the opportunity to gain professional work experience.
+BSc Finance students are eligible to undertake a one-year paid work placement during the third year of a four-year sandwich degree programme.

-Cass students can enjoy a wide range of opportunities in areas such as
+BSc Finance students enjoy a wide range of professional placement opportunities in business areas such as corporate finance, operations, sales and trading, prime brokerage and hedge funds.

 - Goldman Sachs